qiscus/QiscusCore-iOS/index.md

 * ***userKey*** (string): userKey for authentication purpose, so even if a stranger knows your user Id, he cannot access the user data.
 * ***username*** (string): Username for display name inside Chat Room purposes.
 * ***avatarUrl*** (string, optional): to display user's avatar, fallback to default avatar if not provided.
-* **extras [string:any]**: to give additional information (metadata) to user, which consist key-value, for example **key: position, **and** value: engineer**.** **
+* **extras [string:any]**: to give additional information (metadata) to user, which consist key-value, for example **key: position, **and** value: engineer.**

 ### Step 5 : Create Chat Room

 There are three Chat Room types, 1-on-1, group, and channel, for further detail you can see [link Chat Room type] for this section let's use 1-on-1.
 We assume that you already know a targeted user you want to chat with.
-To start a conversation with your targeted user, it can be done with `getRoom(withUser)`** **method.
+To start a conversation with your targeted user, it can be done with `getRoom(withUser)`method.
 Qiscus Chat SDK, then, will serve you a new Chat Room, asynchronously.
 When the room is successfully created, Qiscus Chat SDK will return a Chat Room and comment package through `onSuccess()`

 ```
 QiscusCore.shared.getRoom(withUser: withUserId, onSuccess: { (room, comments) in